 A map of the major employment concentrations within Gordon County is exhibited on the next page.
-The majority of the jobs are concentrated in Calhoun, with samller concentrations in other locations within the County.
+The majority of the jobs are concentrated in the Calhoun area, generally in the I-75 and US 41 corridors, with samller concentrations in other locations within the County.
 Each of the remaining small population centers have limited employment opportunities; most jobs in the outlying areas are in the retail and service sectors.